 The advantages of visiting Athens in the winter months are certainly convincing.
 Not only will you benefit from the cooler (but still mild!) temperatures, you’ll also get much more bang for your buck as the prices drop dramatically in the off-peak season.
 If you’re not already convinced, let’s sum up the best reasons to visit Athens in winter:

-Flights are remarkably cheap
+Flights and hotels are remarkably cheap

 Even in between Christmas and New Year, the flights to Athens are quite cheap.
 Now this made me worry and wonder whether there are actually things to do in Athens in December.
 But when the flights to Greece are this cheap, it’s worth finding out for yourself isn’t it?
 And, guess what, there are loads of things to do in Athens in winter.
 Keep reading to find out my favourites.

 There are far fewer tourists in Greece in winter

 During the winter months, everything is a lot calmer and you don’t need to fight your way through crowds to get that perfect shot of the acropolis or wake up at the crack of dawn to be first in line for tickets.
 Win win in my book.

 Athens is still one of the warmest European cities in winter

 If you’re looking for some winter sun, Athens is a great place to go.
 In fact, I much prefer going to hot countries when they’re slightly cooler than normal.
 This means that there is no wearing yourself out by walking to the acropolis in the baking heat.
 But do watch out… it can get really really cold.
 It was a balmy 5 degrees when we were there and it even snowed!
 I’m told this is highly unusual though, so you might even think yourself lucky to see the white stuff.

 Despite it being the low season, all the major sights stay open in Athens, even in December.
 Saying that, if there are sights you are desperate to see, do check before you travel just in case opening times have changed since I wrote this.